South Sudan

 NECESSARY ACTION:

-The TGoNU must urgently establish an inclusive electoral system and advance the permanent constitution-making process to allow for free, fair and credible elections in December.
+The transitional government must take decisive action to establish the essential conditions for conducting genuine and peaceful elections.
+The TGoNU must urgently reform the security sector and promote accountability and professionalism within all security forces.
 The TGoNU should also respect civic and political space and take all necessary measures to guarantee the participation of civilians in essential democratic processes.
 All armed groups must immediately cease hostilities and respect IHRL and IHL to prevent further civilian harm.
 The TGoNU must make every effort to stop the fighting, address the root causes of inter-communal violence and ensure the safety and security of all populations.
-The TGoNU, with support from international partners, must proactively prepare for potential election-related violence and take steps to mitigate associated risks.

 The international community should exert increased diplomatic pressure on all parties to the R-ARCSS to ensure its full implementation.
 The UNSC must impose further targeted sanctions against any individuals who undermine the peace process.
-The African Union (AU), Intergovernmental Authority on Development and neighboring countries should actively enforce the existing arms embargo.
+The AU, Intergovernmental Authority on Development and neighboring countries should actively enforce the existing arms embargo.

 The AU and TGoNU must expeditiously establish the Hybrid Court and prosecute individuals responsible for past atrocities, regardless of their affiliation or position.